 Garmin inReach Explorer+

-The Garmin inReach Explorer+ was designed combining Garmin’s impressive reception and navigation with DeLorme’s SOS and satellite messenger capabilities.
+The Garmin inReach Explorer+ was designed to combine Garmin’s impressive reception and navigation with DeLorme’s SOS and satellite messenger capabilities.
 In fact, the combination made this device the perfect all-rounder GPS unit.

 The global Iridium satellite provides 100% coverage and reliable connectivity no matter where you are.
 The device also works as a GPS and communicator both.
 Therefore you can use it to send and receive texts.
 In case of emergencies, you can trigger an interactive SOS to a 24/7 search and rescue center and get back a fast response.
 Using the Earthmate app, you can access and download various maps, color aerial imagery, US NOAA charts, and more.